Contrary to popular belief, big retirement targets are easily attainable. We give you a comprehensive roadmap.

 Five, no piece of advice in the financial world holds good for all times.
 Therefore, both your retirement targets and the funds you choose to invest in will need regular reviews (at least twice a year) to ensure that you are making adequate progress towards your goal.
 Your retirement target may change if you upgrade your lifestyle, add dependents to your family or witness a rise or fall in the inflation rates that you factored into your retirement target.
 The funds you chose will need to be replaced if they consistently lag behind benchmarks or peers.
 Therefore, do review your retirement portfolio at least every six months to verify if the funds need changes.

 So if you've arrived at your retirement target, what investments should you choose to get to it?
 Well, if you are already contributing to the Employees' Provident Fund (EPF) through your employer, consider that to be the fixed-income portion of your retirement corpus.
 But don't rely on it to see you through your retirement.
 Start SIPs in three other equity funds to make up the bulk of your retirement kitty.

 If you have over 10 years to retire, having a mid-cap and small-cap component to your retirement investments can add a kicker to your returns.
-Go for two multi-cap funds and one mid/small-cap fund.
-However, if you can't stand volatility, stick to two to three multi-cap funds.
-If you have less than 10 years, do not look beyond multi-cap funds.
+Go for two flexi-cap funds and one mid-cap fund or small-cap fund.
+However, if you can't stand volatility, stick to two to three flexi-cap funds.
+If you have less than 10 years, do not look beyond flexi-cap funds.